neuro-inc/neuro-base-environment/README.md

 Additional info
 ---------------
-For more details, see [Neuro Platform documentation](https://docs.neu.ro).
+For more details, see [Apolo Platform documentation](https://docs.apolo.us/index).